PhlexPlexico/mm3dr/README.md

 # Majora's Mask 3D Randomizer

+**Status: Work In Progress** - This is currently nowhere near playable - as it is just making the base code changes in order for an app to generate seeds.

 This is an item randomizer for _The Legend of Zelda: Majora's Mask 3D_ for the Nintendo 3DS.

 * [Installation](#installation)